ArmaLite

-The AR-15, chambered for the new, lightweight, high velocity 5.56 mm round, included features of Stoner's previous designs.
+The AR-15, chambered for the new, lightweight, high velocity 5.56×45mm NATO round, included features of Stoner's previous designs.
 Under financial pressure, ArmaLite sold the entire rights to the AR-15 design to Colt, which quickly secured significant US military and law enforcement contracts for the weapon, beginning with the USAF Security Forces (1962).
 A variant of the Colt product was adopted as the US Army's main combat rifle, from 1964, as the Rifle, Caliber 5.56 mm, M16.
 By the 1980s, it had also been adopted by the militaries of many US allies, especially within NATO countries.
 The M16 remained the primary combat rifle of the US military until 2016.
 Furthermore, its replacements have often been derivatives of the M16 (e.g. the M4 carbine), or other ArmaLite and/or Eugene Stoner designs (e.g. M27–IAR).

-ArmaLite had other brushes with success, especially with the AR-18 (also 5.56 mm).
+ArmaLite had other brushes with success, especially with the AR-18 (also 5.56×45mm NATO).
 They were not enough to sustain the company and it ceased operations in the early 1980s.
-The design rights and name were purchased in 1996 by Mark Westrom, who re-launched the company ArmaLite, Inc., headquartered in Geneseo, Illinois northwest of Peoria.
+The design rights and name were purchased in 1996 by Mark Westrom, who re-launched the company ArmaLite, Inc., headquartered in Geneseo, Illinois, northwest of Peoria.
 In 2013, Westrom sold ArmaLite, Inc. to Strategic Armory Corps, which owns AWC Silencers, Surgeon Rifles, Nexus Ammo, and McMillan Firearms.
 SAC was formed to acquire and combine market-leading companies within the firearms industry.
 In 2014, 3-gun champion Tommy Thacker was appointed president.
 In 2015, ArmaLite introduced 18 new products, including the AR-10 and the M-15 platform firearms.
 In mid-2018, ArmaLite moved to Phoenix.
 As of mid-2023 Strategic Armory Corps and its subsidiaries (including Armalite) relocated headquarters to be based out of Bryan/College Station, Texas.